Hacı Abdullah Restaurant

 The Hacı Abdullah Restaurant (Hacı Abdullah Lokantası) is a historic traditional restaurant in Istanbul, Turkey, specialized in Ottoman court cuisine and Turkish cuisine.
-It was established at Karaköy, Istanbul in 1888, and since 1916 has been situated in different places in Beyoğlu, Istanbul.
+It was established in Karaköy, Istanbul in 1888, and since 1916 has been situated in different places in Beyoğlu, Istanbul.

 History

 The restaurant was established in 1888 by Hacı Abdullah Efendi at the Karaköy Quay in Istanbul, under the name Abdullah Efendi Lokantası during the final period of the Ottoman Empire.
 The business license was issued by the Ottoman sultan Abdul Hamid II (r.
 1876–1909) in person.
 It became the first officially registered restaurant in Turkey.
 After 1916, the restaurant was relocated due to an earthquake that had an epicenter close to its original location.
 The restaurant was relocated again in 1940 to the Sadri Alışık Sok., close to the Turkish cinema business in Beyoğlu, and was renamed Hacı Salih Lokantası.
 In 1958, the restaurant, known up to that point as Abdullah Efendi ve Hacı Salih Lokantası, moved to its current place.
 Finally in 1983, the restaurant restored its original name of Hacı Abdullah Restaurant.

-In June 2016, Hacı Abdullah Restaırant opened a branch in Ankara to serve the crew of the General Directorate of Forestry in Ankara.
+In June 2016, Hacı Abdullah Restaurant opened a branch in Ankara to serve the crew of the General Directorate of Forestry in Ankara.

 Throughout its history, the Hacı Abdullah Restaurant has been frequently visited by rulers, state officials, and high-ranked politicians, as well as by official and private delegates.